rfjakob/gocryptfs-website/docs/comparison.md

 | Delete linux-3.0         | 3.0 s     | 4.2 s         | 4.4 s          | 0.7 s     | 145 s {2}     | 2.2 s              | 21 s                |

 Notes:
-{1} All file acesses to cryptomator go through the WebDAV protocol, which is less performance-oriented than FUSE.
+{1} All file accesses to cryptomator go through the WebDAV protocol, which is less performance-oriented than FUSE.<br>
 However, an optimized WebDAV client may be able to significantly speed up small-file workloads.<br>
 {2} Tested using using wdfs, where I got the fastest results: <http://noedler.de/projekte/wdfs/>. davfs2 is very slow, fusedav does not compile on current Fedora.<br>